RomayLala/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 This function answers the question: "Do `a` and `b` point to the same object?".
 This function answers the question: "Do `a` and `b` point to the same object?".
 This function answers the question: "Do `a` and `b` point to the same object?".
 This is the output of what the 3 lines will print.
+This is the output of what the 3 lines will print.